 Almost 2,000 years ago a much later generation of Israel tragically died in the desert of their own unbelief regarding Adonai (Avinu) and His Servant, the Messiah.
-So now we patiently wait for the promised new generation of Israel who will trust and obey the Holy One sufficient for Messiah to supernaturally return to earth from heaven a second time and set up the promised messianic kingdom of Israel and the (international) Commonwealth of Israel.
+So now we patiently wait for the promised new generation of Israel who will trust and obey the Holy One sufficient for Messiah to supernaturally return to earth from heaven a second time and set up His (God’s) promised messianic kingdom of Israel and His (international) Commonwealth of Israel.

 The coming of the messianic kingdom in Israel has been delayed until all the demands of Adonai (our God) have been met.

 The symbolic manna that is physical has to be taken almost every day and that just to temporarily sustain you physically.
 The real manna from heaven need only be ingested once-in-eternity and then it is sufficient to sustain you for all-eternity.
-The Bread of Heaven that HaAv (The Father) gives us is the Person and Consciousness of Messiah—-the Indwelling Life of the Spirit of Adonai (our Father and our God).
+The Bread of Heaven that HaAv (The Father) gives us is His Presence and the Consciousness of Messiah (h—-the Indwelling Life of the Spirit of Adonai (our Father and our God).